 - Weather and Trail protection

-The amount of money you plan to spend on a bike trailer will determine which features you will get and which you will have to do without.
+The amount of money you plan to spend on a pull-behind trailer will determine which features you will get and which you will have to do without.
 Basically, you get what you pay for.

 Some features that you can expect to see out there include: